qhengncsu/TuckerL2E/README.md

 # Code for  "Robust Low-rank Tensor Decomposition with the L2 Criterion"

-Qiang Heng, Eric C. Chi, Yufeng Liu (2023). [arXiv:2208.11806](https://arxiv.org/pdf/2208.11806.pdf)
+Qiang Heng, Eric C. Chi, Yufeng Liu (2023). [arXiv:2208.11806](https://arxiv.org/pdf/2208.11806.pdf) This repository is maintained by Qiang Heng (qheng@ncsu.edu).

 ## Dependencies
 This repo is dependent on [Tensor Toolbox for MATLAB](https://www.tensortoolbox.org/) and the [L-BFGS-B implementation by Stephen Becker](https://github.com/stephenbeckr/L-BFGS-B-C).